Pablo Thomaz

-Pablo Thiago Ferreira Thomaz (born 7 September 1999), known as Pablo Thomaz, is a Brazilian footballer who plays as a forward.
+Pablo Thiago Ferreira Thomaz (born 7 September 1999), known as Pablo Thomaz, is a Brazilian footballer who plays as a forward for Botafogo-SP.

 Club career

 Coritiba

 Born in Ribeirão Preto, São Paulo, Pablo Thomaz joined Coritiba's youth setup in December 2014, aged 15.
 He made his first team debut on 11 June 2018, starting in a 1–1 Série B away draw against Juventude.

 After spending the entire 2019 campaign featuring only with the under-20 and under-23 squads, Pablo Thomaz was loaned to Red Bull Brasil on 6 January 2020.
 He scored his first senior goal while on loan at the club, netting the game's only in a 1–0 home success over São Caetano on 12 February.

 In October 2020, Pablo Thomaz was recalled by Coxa, and was assigned back to the main squad now in the Série A. He made his debut in the category on 4 October, coming on as a late substitute for Gabriel in a 1–1 home draw against São Paulo.

 On 24 July 2021, after again being rarely used, Pablo Thomaz terminated his contract with Coritiba.